- What does VET offer?

 Where are VET courses offered?

 VET courses are offered through both public and private Registered Training Organisations — most commonly through TAFE institutes and private providers.
 They are also offered through schools, industry bodies and adult and community education centres.
-See Types of institutions
+See Types of institutions for more information.

 VET study options